sanghyuns/Climate_Change_vs_Coffee_Production/README.md

 ## Recommendations/Conclusions

-We recommend the following to the marketing teams:
+We recommend the following:
-    - There seems to be a growing interest in lab grown coffee in Finland.
-It would be ideal to  allocate more resources into research so that coffee production isn't as reliant on climate as it currently is.
     - Promote sustainability by offering steeper discounts.
 Since the
     - Robusta coffee is more temperature tolerable, but comes with a bitter taste
+     - There seems to be a growing interest in lab grown coffee in Finland.
+It would be ideal to  allocate more resources into research so that coffee production isn't as reliant on climate as it currently is.

 ## Limitations/Future Prospect

+Some of the limitations of our analysis included lack of knowledge toward a time-series model.
+Also, there are many factors that contribute to the retail price that us as consumers see in stores other than climate/temperature change which our model does not take into consideration, such as the importing percentages from different countries, various contracts between ways of transportation etc. Our models also only predict the retail price, but it is known that a rise in temperature leads to change in quality of the coffee beans.
+It may be in our interest to somehow include that in our next analysis, but is limited to its subjective nature.

 ## Data Dictionary